Jsparrow/jsparrow.github.io/docs/rules/use-pattern-matching-for-Instanceof.md

 It is very common for Java programs to contain logic that combines type checking using `instanceof` with explicit type casting.
 Naturaly, an `instanceof` expression is followed by a local variable declaration initialized with a casting expression.
-The Pattern Matching for Instanceof combines the three steps (i.e., type checking, variable declaration and type casting) into a single step, thus reducing some boilerplate code and eliminating sources of errors.
+The Pattern Matching for instanceof combines these three steps (i.e., type checking, variable declaration and type casting) into a single step, thus reducing some boilerplate code and eliminating sources of errors.

 ::: warning Requirements
 * Java 16